 - Drop in the prawns as the curry has reached highly simmering levels, follow it up with chopped coriander.
 Remember that the prawns need just 30 seconds in the boiling curry as keeping it longer would make it rubbery.
 Remember that the prawns need just 30 seconds in the boiling curry as keeping it longer would make it rubbery.

 Chrisan Fernandes, as described in a previous post, is a cousin of mine – one that I am happy to flaunt.
 After all, how many cousins cook up storms – she practically has a niche in the category of Goan prawns curry recipes!
 While I wearied of my own Ambot tik curry method, I was keen to play the ground of seasoned recipe makers as she.
 And so this is a reflection of her Ambot tik Goan prawns curry.

 On a general note, COVID-19 is said to have disrupted the world, but it has its advantages too.
 I wouldn’t go as liberal to call it warfare, but if it is one, we sure are a fortunate lot not to have to go into the battlefield.
 We aren’t called to fight it with guns, so to speak, to get wounded or to nurse wounds from battle.
 We are a lucky lot, to merely have to sit back and relax, to wash our hands as we do our groceries and cooking.
 To clean, and to cook up flavourful storms in the form of Goan prawns curry recipe.

 Nothing like an authentic Ambot tik prawn curry, with the taste of Goa!

 Looking for more Goan recipes?
-Check out this Goan Sheera Recipe you can try this lockdown.
+You can check them out here to try this lockdown.